The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 - How Old Do You Have to Be to Drive a Jet Ski?

-You will either walk into a dealership and select the best Jet Ski for yourself or you will join the band of Jet Ski haters who think it’s nothing but a nuisance.
+You will either walk into a dealership and select the best Jet Ski for yourself or join the band of Jet Ski haters who think it’s nothing but a nuisance.

 Strap in and enjoy the read.